dabbitz/devops-case-baykar/README_EN.md

 5. Scans the frontend, backend, and ETL images with Trivy for OS package vulnerabilities, application dependencies, and embedded secrets.
 6. Creates the kubeconfig for the EKS cluster.
 7. Updates the Kubernetes Secret resources.
-8. Validates the production Kustomize overlay using `kubectl apply --dry-run=server -k k8s/overlays/prod`.
+8. Validates the `k8s/overlays/prod` Kustomize overlay using `kubectl apply --dry-run=server -k k8s/overlays/prod`.
 9. Applies the production overlay using `kubectl apply -k k8s/overlays/prod`.
 10. Updates the Deployment images to the corresponding commit SHA tags.
 11. Checks the backend and frontend rollout status.